 - No support, other than the above-mentioned, will be provided.
 Any accompanying person or relatives brought by a fellow, are purely the responsibility, in terms of both immigration and finance, of the fellow.
 The JSGE will not arrange for air tickets, domestic travel, and housing.
 Support from the JSGE is exclusively for the fellow.

 - Due to strict legal regulations governing the medical licensing system in Japan, applicants are advised to be aware that it is impossible for a foreign medical trainee without a Japanese medical license to have an opportunity to perform direct medical practice on patients in Japan.
 However, we will support your application for Advanced Clinical Training (ACT) which allows you to do clinical training once you are granted an ACT permit.
-Please note that the application procedure by the Japanese government (Ministry of Health, Labor and Welfare) usually takes a couple of months and the application process can only be initiated after your arrival.
-For these reasons, it may not be granted during your stay.
+Please note that ACT may not start as soon as you arrive in Japan.